kubernetes/website/content/en/docs/concepts/workloads/controllers/ttlafterfinished.md

 ## TTL Controller

 The TTL controller only supports Jobs for now.
-You can use this feature to clean up finished Jobs (either `Complete` or `Failed`) automatically by specifying the `.spec.ttlSecondsAfterFinished` field of a Job, as in this [example](/docs/concepts/workloads/controllers/jobs-run-to-completion/#clean-up-finished-jobs-automatically).
+A cluster operator can use this feature to clean up finished Jobs (either `Complete` or `Failed`) automatically by specifying the `.spec.ttlSecondsAfterFinished` field of a Job, as in this [example](/docs/concepts/workloads/controllers/jobs-run-to-completion/#clean-up-finished-jobs-automatically).
-The TTL controller will assume that a resource is eligible to be cleaned up TTL seconds after the resource has finished, i.e. TTL has expired.
+The TTL controller will assume that a resource is eligible to be cleaned up TTL seconds after the resource has finished, in other words, when the TTL has expired.
 When the TTL controller cleans up a resource, it will delete it cascadingly, i.e. delete its dependent objects together with it.
 Note that when the resource is deleted, its lifecycle guarantees, such as finalizers, will be honored.